LotosKaiser04/Vim-Config/README.md

 # Vim-Config
-This is my Vim config
+This is my Vim config:

 ![Screenshot](screenshot.png)